Copyright © 2002-2004 by The Web Services-Interoperability Organization (WS-I) and Certain of its Members. All Rights Reserved.

 For extensibility, additional attributes are allowed to

-appear on the detail element and additional
+appear on the detail

 elements are allowed to appear as children of the detail